IndEcol/Dashboard/README.md

 [paulhoekman/mfa-tools](https://github.com/paulhoekman/mfa-tools) - Source code of the [Metabolism of Cities](http://metabolismofcities.org/) website.
 PHP/MySQL-driven website providing a centralized repository for urban metabolism-related publications, research projects, and data.
 It also includes online MFA software ([OMAT](http://metabolismofcities.org/omat/about)).

+[tomravalde/urban-metabolism-process-database](https://github.com/tomravalde/urban-metabolism-process-database) - "A YAML database of resource management processes to support urban metabolism studies", created for the article [A Database to Facilitate a Process-Oriented Approach to Urban Metabolism](http://onlinelibrary.wiley.com/doi/10.1111/jiec.12429/abstract).

 ## Life Cycle Assessment

 ### Software